The hard thing about hard things, and accounting for management debt

 “The Law of Crappy People states: For any title level in a large organization, the talent on that level will eventually converge to the crappiest person with the title.

-He quotes Zuckerberg who wants engineers at same level as business
+He quotes Zuckerberg, who wants engineers at the same level as business

 Next, he finds that businesspeople often carry inflated titles versus their engineering counterparts.
 While he recognizes that big titles help them out externally with getting meetings, he still wants to have an organization where the product people and engineers form the cultural core, so he strives to keep this in check as well.

-Horowitz warns for short the term thinking that may lead management in making business decisions too much.
+Horowitz warns that short-term thinking may lead management to make too many business decisions too much.

 While it may work to have individual employees who optimize for their own careers, counting on senior managers to do all the right things for all the wrong reasons is a dangerous idea.